-Peter Arnds (PhD University of Toronto, 1995), Associate Professor and Fellow, is the Director of Trinity's MPhil in Comparative Literature and he teaches in the German and Italian departments.
-He was Visiting Professor at Middlebury College, the University of Kabul, JNU Delhi, and the J.M.
+Peter Arnds (PhD University of Toronto, 1995), Associate Professor and Fellow, is the Director of Trinity's MPhil in Comparative Literature.
+He has been Visiting Professor at Middlebury College, the University of Kabul, JNU Delhi, and the J.M.
 Coetzee Centre for Creative Practice at the University of Adelaide.
 He is the author of Intertextuality in Wilhelm Raabe and Charles Dickens (Peter Lang, 1997), Representation, Subversion and Eugenics in Günter Grass’s The Tin Drum (Camden House 2004), and Lycanthropy in German Literature (Palgrave Macmillan 2015).
-He has edited Translating Holocaust Literature (Vandenhoeck & Ruprecht, 2015), and translated Patrick Boltshauser's novel Stromschnellen (Rapids, Dalkey Archive Press, 2014, longlisted for the International Dublin Literary Award).
-A member of the PEN Centre he has published prose and poetry in literary journals around the globe, and was a writer-in-residence at the Heinrich Böll Cottage on Achill Island (Mayo).
+He edited Translating Holocaust Literature (Vandenhoeck & Ruprecht, 2015), and translated Patrick Boltshauser's novel Stromschnellen (Rapids, Dalkey Archive Press, 2014, longlisted for the International Dublin Literary Award).
+A member of the PEN Centre, he has published prose and poetry in various literary journals, and was a writer-in-residence at the Heinrich Böll Cottage on Achill Island (Mayo).
 His collection of poetry A Rare Clear Day appeared in RedFox Press in 2015.

-Vladimir Babkov was our first visiting Translator in Residence, appointed in partnership with Dublin UNESCO City of Literature, Dublin City Council and Ireland Literature Exchange.
-Vladimir is Master of Literary Translation from English at the Gorky Literary Institute (Moscow).
+Vladimir Babkov was our first visiting translator-in-residence, appointed in partnership with Dublin UNESCO City of Literature, Dublin City Council and Ireland Literature Exchange.
+Vladimir has a Masters in Literary Translation from English from the Gorky Literary Institute (Moscow).
 A physicist by training, Vladimir became involved in literary translation as an undergraduate student of the Moscow Physico-Technical Institute where he joined an amateur literary group in the early 80s.
-He subsequently attended the master classes run by V. Golyshev, one of the outstanding translators of the late Soviet period.
-Vladimir’s first published translation dates to 1984; his first major publication was Huxley’s The Genius and the Goddess, which appeared in the literary journal Inostrannaya Literatura (Foreign Literature) in 1991.
+He subsequently attended master classes run by V. Golyshev, one of the outstanding translators of the late Soviet period.
+Vladimir’s first major publication was Huxley’s The Genius and the Goddess, which appeared in the literary journal Inostrannaya Literatura (Foreign Literature) in 1991.
 Vladimir was awarded the Prize of the Inostrannaya Literatura (Foreign Literature) journal for the best translation of the year (1991), the Inolit Prize (1995), and the Unicorn and Lion award (2007); his work has also been shortlisted for the Little Booker Prize (2001).
 In July 1995 he was appointed Fellow of the Cambridge Literary Seminar.

 Matías Battistón is a literary translator and also lectures in translation studies at the University of Belgrano.
 He has translated works by John Cage, Marcel Proust, Victor Hugo, Gustave Flaubert, Fredric Jameson, Paul Valéry, James Joyce, Oscar Wilde, Ed Wood, and Marshall McLuhan among others.